A Guide for the First-Time Snow Tubing

 That thing was huge -- the perfect stand-in as a snow float, right?
 Except for one little detail: I never did get it out on the snow because I couldn't figure out how to remove the foot-long air valve that poked through the center of the tire tube; there was no safe way to avoid it.

 The good news is that adult-size one and two person snow tubes for sale are a lot easier to find nowadays.
-Here's what you should know before you hit the slopes for the first time:
+Here's a snow tubing guide about what you should know before you hit the slopes for the first time:

 What to wear